-In ENSCO Avionics’s (Booth #38), there will be a demonstration of a FACE™-aligned solution for an ARINC 661-compliant Cockpit Display System (CDS).
-The demo, based on ENSCO’s IData Tool Suite, a platform-independent embedded graphical software solution, features Curtiss-Wright’s VPX3-131 single board computer and XMC-715 mezzanine graphics card.
+In ENSCO Avionics (Booth #38), there will be a demonstration of a FACE™-aligned solution for an ARINC 661-compliant Cockpit Display System (CDS).
+The demo, based on ENSCO’s IData Tool Suite, a platform-independent embedded graphical software solution, features Curtiss-Wright’s VPX3-131 single-board computer and XMC-715 mezzanine graphics card.
 The operating system for this demo is Lynx Software Technologies’ LynxOS®-178 RTOS.
 The demo will also use CoreAVI graphics drivers.
 This demo highlights the use of COTS solutions to reduce costs while enabling new technologies for a data-driven development environment. (ensco.com/avionics)

-FACE is a government-industry software standard and business strategy for acquisition of affordable software systems that promotes innovation and rapid integration of portable capabilities across global defense programs.
+FACE is a government-industry software standard and business strategy for the acquisition of affordable software systems that promotes innovation and rapid integration of portable capabilities across global defense programs.

 About Curtiss-Wright Corporation

 Curtiss-Wright Corporation is a global innovative company that delivers highly engineered, critical function products and services to the commercial, industrial, defense and energy markets.
 Building on the heritage of Glenn Curtiss and the Wright brothers, Curtiss-Wright has a long tradition of providing reliable solutions through trusted customer relationships.
 The company employs approximately 8,600 people worldwide.
 For more information, visit www.curtisswright.com.